lionkor/String/README.md

 ### How do you convert to `std::string` or `char*`?

 Since `String` is not null-terminated, conversion is rather slow.
+Options for conversion are, from fastest to slowest:

+1. Append `'\0'`, access `String::data()`, do stuff, then `String::erase` the `'\0'`.
+This is super fast, won't copy any data, and you can just use it like a regular `const char*`.
+  This is only useful if the String is only used by one thread and is not `const`.
+  **Attention:** This will cause huge troubles if you attempt to use the String after adding a `'\0'` *without erasing it again*, as the size will have increased by one (since we treat `'\0'` as a normal character).
+  This is the fastest, but also the most error-prone way.
+Not recommended.

+2. Use `String::to_std_string`.
+This copies the data into a `std::string`, which might be faster than method nr.
+3, as this might use SSO.
+The returned `std::string` is a copy.

+3. Use `String::to_c_string`.
+This allocates a buffer with `new[]`, wraps it in a `std::unique_ptr`, copies the chars into it and returns that `std::unique_ptr`.
+You can then access the `char*` with `.get()`.
+This is probably the slowest way, but it will give you back a self-memory-managing buffer, so it's pretty neat.
+I was thinking about a raw pointer return, but that just *wants* to leak memory.

 ### Why `std::vector`?
 I **don't** like `std::string`, I **do** like `std::vector`.